-Here's the idea about delegating the ability to link to GPOs: someone with a lot of brains in the organization does all the work in creating a complex, well-thought-out and well-tested GPO.
-Maybe this GPO distributes software, or maybe it sets up a secure workstation policy.
+Here's the idea about delegating the ability to link to GPOs: someone with a lot of brains in the organization does all the work in creating a well-thought-out and well-tested GPO.
+Maybe this GPO distributes software, maybe it sets up a secure workstation policy, or perhaps it runs a startup script.
 You get the idea.